Ashit-10/omr_bot_python/README.md

-A simple telegram bot to check omr sheets efficiently. (for personal use for now)
+A simple telegram bot to check omr sheets efficiently. (for personal use)